aragon/developer-portal/docs/core/03-reference-guide/factory/PluginRepoFactory.md

 | _contentURI | bytes | The external URI for fetching the new version's content. |
 | _maintainer | address | The plugin maintainer address. |

-*The initial owner of the new PluginRepo is `address(this)`, afterward ownership will be transfered to the address `_maintainer`.*
+*The initial owner of the new PluginRepo is `address(this)`, afterward ownership will be transferred to the address `_maintainer`.*

 #### internal function `setPluginRepoPermissions`

 Set the final permissions for the published plugin repository maintainer.
-All permissions are revoked from the the plugin factory and granted to the specified plugin maintainer.
+All permissions are revoked from the plugin factory and granted to the specified plugin maintainer.

 ```solidity
 function setPluginRepoPermissions(contract PluginRepo pluginRepo, address maintainer) internal